dotnet/docs-maui/docs/get-started/installation.md

 # [Visual Studio for Mac](#tab/vsmac)
 <!-- markdownlint-enable MD025 -->

 To start developing native, cross-platform .NET Multi-platform App UI (.NET MAUI) apps on macOS, install Visual Studio 2022 for Mac 17.4 Preview by following the steps below.
+For information about supported operating systems, hardware, supported languages, and additional requirements and guidance, see [Visual Studio 2022 for Mac System Requirements](/visualstudio/releases/2022/mac-system-requirements).

 For information about what's new in Visual Studio 2022 for Mac Preview, see the [release notes](/visualstudio/releases/2022/mac-release-notes).

 ## Prerequisites

-- See [Visual Studio 2022 for Mac System Requirements](/visualstudio/releases/2022/mac-system-requirements) for supported operating systems, hardware, supported languages, and additional requirements and guidance.

-To build .NET MAUI apps for iOS or macOS, you'll also need:
+To build .NET MAUI apps for iOS or macOS, you'll need:

 - A Mac that is compatible with the latest version of Xcode.
 See Apple's [minimum requirements documentation](https://developer.apple.com/support/xcode/)
 - The latest version of [Xcode](https://developer.apple.com/xcode).
 It may be possible to [use an older version of Xcode](/xamarin/ios/troubleshooting/questions/old-version-xcode) if your Mac isn't compatible with the latest version.